Home

 Alternatives to GAAP

-Companies outside of the U.S. don’t have to use GAAP for reporting financial data.
+Companies outside of the U.S. don’t have to use GAAP to report financial data.
 Also, private companies, which includes most small businesses, don’t have to use the generally accepted accounting principles.
-So let’s take a look at some alternatives to GAAP:
+So let’s look at some alternatives to GAAP:

-There are cases when GAAP does not work well to demonstrate a business’ operations.
-In such instances, companies can use their own accounting figures, limited to having a non-GAAP disclosure.
+There are cases when GAAP doesn’t work well for demonstrating a business’ operations.
+In these cases, companies can use the same basis of accounting they use when filing a federal tax return.

 Financial Reporting Framework for SMEs

-The Financial Reporting Framework (FRF) was specifically designed with the small-to-medium enterprise (SME) community in mind.
-FRF provides a financial framework that mixes traditional accounting methods with accrual income tax methods.
+The AICPA designed the Financial Reporting Framework (FRF) for Small- and Medium-Sized Entities (SMEs) to provide a financial framework that mixes traditional accounting methods with accrual income tax methods.

-FRF seeks to help businesses provide accounting information in a simple, consistent, and efficient way.
-And as a financial framework that has international recognition, it comes with its own set of benefits, including:
+FRF helps businesses provide accounting information in a simple, consistent, and efficient way.
+As a financial reporting framework with international recognition, it comes with its own set of benefits, including:

 • Less demanding reporting requirements compared to GAAP